 So much can happen in 100 seconds!
 Get your virtual students up and moving with this 100 Seconds Challenge!
 To complete, students work to complete as much of a task as they can for 100 seconds!
 Keep it fun with things like hopping on one foot or how many words they can read/write!

 Sprinkle the challenge throughout the day, or complete it all in one sitting.
 Your choice!

 This page is done for you and includes space for students to write predictions and an embedded video to a 100-second timer! (#nostressplanning)

 4. 100 Words

-You know your students know how to spell words… but can they write a 100 words?
+You know your students know how to spell words, but can they write 100 words?
 How long can it take?
-Challenge your students to writing 100 words.
-Time them to see how many they can write in 3 minutes, then let them finish on their own.
+Challenge your students to write 100 words.
+Time them to see how many they can write in three minutes, then let them finish on their own.

 Add another fun spin by creating ‘themes’ for each group of 10.
 For example, write 10 sight words, then 10 verbs, 10 nouns, and 10 adjectives.
 You could get really creative and do this with spelling words or content vocabulary!

 5. Play Digital Parts of 100

 If you teach a grade higher than 1st, this game is a must!
 The object of the game is to match the numbers that make 100.
 Super fun and simple to play in your classroom.
 This game is perfect for building number sense in the 2nd or 3rd-grade classroom.
 The freebie here in my TPT store includes three different sets with varying complexity so you can easily differentiate for your students.

 Make each of your students a special certificate celebrating their achievement of being 100 days smarter!